Toronto–York Spadina subway extension: Future

-York Region, in their 2022 Transportation Master Plan, proposed further extensions of Line 1 on both the University and Yonge legs.
-One proposal was to extend Line 1 along Jane Street from Vaughan Metropolitan Centre station north to Major Mackenzie Drive (adjacent to Cortellucci Vaughan Hospital and just north of Canada's Wonderland amusement park), with possible intermediate stations at Rutherford Road (adjacent to Vaughan Mills shopping mall) and Langstaff Road.
-The other proposal was to extend Line 1 along Yonge Street from the future High Tech station to Major Mackenzie Drive (adjacent to Richmond Hill GO Station), with possible intermediate stations at Bantry Avenue and 16th Avenue / Carrville Road (adjacent to Hillcrest Mall)).
+York Region, in their 2022 Transportation Master Plan, proposed further extensions of Line 1 on both the University and Yonge branches.
+The University proposal was to extend Line 1 along Jane Street from Vaughan Metropolitan Centre station north to Major Mackenzie Drive (adjacent to the Cortellucci Vaughan Hospital and just north of Canada's Wonderland amusement park), with possible intermediate stations at Langstaff Road and Rutherford Road (adjacent to Vaughan Mills shopping centre).
+Jane Street in York Region is served by YRT bus routes 20 Jane and 320 Jane Express.

 As of July 2024, these plans are not funded and are forecast for implementation in 2051 at the earliest.
 The York Region Rapid Transit Corporation endorsed these plans in their long-term rapid transit system map.